nydus/storm-extract/README.md

 # storm-extract

-A command-line tool to list and extract files from the Heroes of the Storm CASC (Content Addressable Storage Container) files.
+A command-line tool to list and extract files from the Heroes of the Storm CASC (Content Addressable Storage Container) archives.

 Works on MacOS X and Linux.
+I have neither the time nor the resources to build compile and test on Windows.

 ## Dependencies